ServusCarolus/tl-switch/README.md

     tl-switch yes 2018

-To disable vanilla TL, one need only type:
+To disable vanilla TL and use the distro version, one need only type:

     tl-switch no